 When you buy a house, there are more costs than the down payment and the mortgage.
 And when you sell a house, there are costs then, too.
 Both buyers and sellers pay fees at closing.
 Understanding closing costs can prevent surprises and unexpected financial challenges.

-Here’s a breakdown of closing costs for buyers and sellers in Babylon and Surrounding Areas.
+Here’s a breakdown of closing costs for buyers and sellers in Babylon and the Surrounding Communities.

 What Are Closing Costs for Buyers and Sellers?

 Many people aren’t aware that there are closing costs for both buyers and sellers in Babylon and the Surrounding Communities.
 These closing costs are fees that cover the costs of finalizing the mortgage.
 As the term suggests, these fees are paid at closing – that last step in the transaction when the property title is actually transferred to the buyer.